hari0409/kube-cka-docs/MDS/06-Security.md

       apiGroup: rbac.authorization.k8s.io
     ```
 * RBAC Namespaced=False:
+    * **IMPORTANT: This can be used for the modification of access of resources across namespaces.**
     * Here we would be creating the same but for the cluster resources.
 We can also do for the namespace resource which will lead the resource under all the namespace to be accessible.
     * This is given as ClusterRole
     ```yaml